UCL-MIRSG/ansible-collection-infra/roles/README.md

 one for testing on CentOS 7 and another for testing on RockyLinux 9.
 The base configurations are in the `ansible_collections/mirsg/infrastructure/tests` folder.

-Playbooks are tested at the collection level, i.e. their configuration is in the top-level `tests` folder for the collection.
-For each playbook, there are two Molecule scenerios - one for CentOS 7 and one for Rocky 9, e.g.

-- `ansible_collections/mirsg/infrastructure/tests/molecule/centos7_monitoring`
-- `ansible_collections/mirsg/infrastructure/tests/molecule/rocky9_monitoring`
-  Both scenarios share a [single converge playbook](../tests/molecule/resources/monitoring/converge.yml) that will run the relevant playbook.

 ## Adding a new role

 To add a new role to this collection, you will need to: